danielwagener/docs/addons/intercom/IntercomIssuePanel.md

 ## Alternative use case

-If some of your Intercom Contacts use JIRA Service Desk to report issues you can configure the Intercom Panel to display Intercom Contacts next to your JIRA issue by auto-matching the issue reporter's email address against your Intercom Users and Leads.
+If some of your Intercom Contacts use Jira Service Desk to report issues you can configure the Intercom Panel to display Intercom Contacts next to your Jira issue by auto-matching the issue reporter's email address against your Intercom Users and Leads.
 Matching contacts show up automatically and give you customizable Intercom information about the issue reporter.